Skip to content

 Palma — Sa Batalla, Sa Calobra & Puig Major Epic

 The ultimate challenge for riders based in or near Palma — conquering Mallorca's highest peaks in a single day from sea level at the harbour.
 Coll de Sóller, Puig Major, Sa Calobra and Sa Batalla: four of the island's most celebrated climbs, all in one epic loop.
-From Paseo Marítimo the route heads out across the flat plain before Col de Sóller arrives — five kilometres of switchbacks with light traffic.
+From Paseo Marítimo the route heads out across the flat plain before Coll de Sóller arrives — five kilometres of switchbacks with light traffic.
 Down into the Sóller valley for lunch before the biggest climb of the day: Puig Major, Mallorca's highest accessible point by bike, finishing inside the Monnàber tunnel at 872 metres.
 Then comes Sa Calobra — descended first on the famous corkscrew road to Torrent de Pareis at sea level, then climbed back out.
-10 kilometres at 7% average, 26 hairpins.
+10 kilometres at 6.8% average, 26 hairpins.
 Everything you descend, you climb.
+The Sa Calobra road was built in 1933, designed by the Italian-Spanish engineer Antonio Parietti — the same man who designed the road out to Cap de Formentor.
 The Repsol station at the top of Sa Batalla marks the final summit.
 From there a long descent through pine forest and flat roads carry you back to Palma.
 A day that earns its difficulty rating.

 Cycling from Palma through southeast Mallorca — quiet rural roads towards Santanyí